Being A Man

 The 2016 festival traversed discussions and debates on everything from shared paternity leave to shyness and new leadership models, from video games and transgender identity to male suicide rates and the the constraints on the emotional lives of men and boys.

-This year we look at what it means to be a hero, from the artists who challenge expectations, to the heroism it takes to embrace your true identity.
-Our heroes include Campaign Against Living Miserably (CALM) patron Professor Green who in recent documentaries has brought attention to a range of issues from homelessness to dangerous dogs, male suicide and depression; the founding fathers of hip hop, The Last Poets alongside Ashley Walters; trailblazing solo artist and frontman of Bloc Party, Kele Okereke; and Sir Roger Moore, who reflects candidly on stepping into the shoes of the ultimate on-screen hero, 007.
+Our heroes this year included Professor Green, who in recent documentaries, has brought attention to a range of issues from homelessness to dangerous dogs, male suicide and depression; the founding fathers of hip hop, The Last Poets alongside Ashley Walters; trailblazing solo artist and frontman of Bloc Party, Kele Okereke; and Sir Roger Moore, who reflected candidly on stepping into the shoes of the ultimate on-screen hero, 007.

 BAM explored the shifting frontiers of masculinity – and how it will affect us all.
 Across the three days a range of speakers reflected the abundant variety of modern masculinity, offering insights into the challenges men and boys face on subjects ranging from education, prison, grooming and everything in between, with guests from charities, industry, government and community initiatives.